demisto/content/Packs/Jira/Integrations/JiraV2/README.md

-Use the Atlassian Jira v2 integration to manage issues and create Cortex XSOAR incidents from projects.
+Use the Atlassian Jira v2 integration to manage Jira issues and create Cortex XSOAR incidents from Jira projects.

 This integration was integrated and tested with version 1001.0.0-SNAPSHOT of Jira.
-For more information about manage syntax, see the https://support.atlassian.com/
+For more information about JQL syntax, go to https://www.atlassian.com/software/jira/guides/expand-jira/jql.

 ## Use Cases
 ---
 1. Create, edit, delete, and query Jira issues.
-2. Get or add issue’s comments.
+2. Get or add to the comments of an issue.
-3. Add link and upload an attachment to issue.
+3. Add a link or upload an attachment to an issue.

 ## Configure jira-v2 on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Jira v2.
-3. __Authentiction__: As of June 2019, Basic authentication using passwords for Jira is no longer supported, please use an API Token or OAuth 1.0.
+3. __Authentiction__: As of June 2019, basic authentication using passwords for Jira is no longer supported.
+Use an API token or OAuth 1.0 instead.
 4. Click __Add instance__ to create and configure a new integration instance.
     * __Name__: a textual name for the integration instance.
     * __Jira URL, for example: https://demisto.atlassian.net/__
     *  ______________ Basic Authentication ________________

         To use basic authentication, follow [this tutorial](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to get the API token.
-Authorizing using basic authentication requires:
+Authorizing the use of basic authentication requires:

         * __Username__
         * __Password (Deprecated)__